 We think that every gardener should teach children that there are alternatives:

 Flower and Vegetable Bed Weeds

-Weeds are normal and don’t need to be killed with chemicals; mulch is perhaps the best way to stop weeds from germinating and spreading.
+Weeds are normal and don’t need to be killed with chemicals (and yes homemade weedkillers touted as safe and natural, are also poisonous); mulch is perhaps the best way to stop weeds from germinating and spreading.
 Mulch is a layer of bark and other organic material that is spread over the surface of the soil around the plants and is used to: